brucemack/kc1fsz-rc1/README.md

 digital voice CODECs, voice delay modules, etc.) will not be necessary if all of these functions can be performed in software.

-The SDRC system was developed by Bruce MacKinnon (KC1FSZ) with design input from Dan Brown (W1DAN) of the Wellesley Amateur Radio Society (W1TKZ).
+The SDRC system was developed by Bruce MacKinnon (KC1FSZ) with extensive design input from Dan Brown (W1DAN) of the Wellesley Amateur Radio Society (W1TKZ).
 Please reach out with any questions/suggestions.